Speak with our Summit Experts 24/7

 Kilimanjaro Visa and Travel Requirements (2026 Guide)

-Traveler arriving at Kilimanjaro International Airport with passport and boarding pass before a Kilimanjaro climb.
+Traveler arriving at Kilimanjaro International Airport with Climb Kili welcome package

 Climbing Mount Kilimanjaro starts long before you step onto the trail.
 Understanding Tanzania’s visa rules, passport validity requirements, health recommendations, and airport logistics will ensure a smooth arrival for your 2026 climb.